skypjack/entt/docs/md/signal.md

 auto ret = delegate(42);
 ```

-In all cases, the listeners don't have to strictly follow the signature of the
+In all cases, listeners don't have to strictly follow the signature of the
 delegate.
 As long as a listener can be invoked with the given arguments to yield
 a result that is convertible to the given result type, everything works just
 fine.